Federal Income Tax Reform and the Potential Effects on Farm Households

 One of the most important business changes in the American Jobs Creation Act of 2004 was a new deduction for U.S. manufacturers, which was defined to include farmers.
 About 7 percent of farm sole proprietors—mostly larger farms—benefited from this provision, with an average deduction of $8,926 for eligible farm households.

 Since 2003, farmers and other self-employed taxpayers have been allowed to deduct 100 percent of the cost of providing health insurance for themselves and their families as long as they are not eligible for an employer-sponsored plan.
 The deduction is limited to the amount of the taxpayer’s income from self-employment, so it only benefits farm households reporting farm profits.
 About one out of seven farmers claims the self-employed health insurance deduction in any given year.
 In 2010, farm sole proprietors deducted an average of $6,173 for a total of $1.7 billion in health insurance premiums.

 In summary, if tax reform is designed to be revenue neutral—neither increasing nor decreasing the total amount of tax revenues collected by the Federal Government—some taxpayers who currently benefit from special tax provisions could see their tax liabilities increase.
 This group may include a significant number of farm households, with those operating larger farms most likely to be affected.
 On the other hand, those who receive little or no benefit from current deductions, exclusions, and credits could see little change or even lower tax payments with fundamental tax reform.
 This group could include low- to moderate-income farm households operating smaller farms.

-The Potential Impact of Tax Reform on Farm Businesses and Rural Households, by James Williamson, Ron Durst, and Tracey Farrigan, USDA, Economic Research Service, February 2013
+The Potential Impact of Tax Reform on Farm Businesses and Rural Households, USDA, Economic Research Service, February 2013